DESCRIPTIVE STATISTICS

 IT APPEARS FREQUENTLY IN REAL LIFE.
 If we measure large numbers of people across many human characteristics, the data often follow a normal distribution.
 Height, blood pressure, reaction times, and many psychological test scores are good examples.
 In each case, most people’s scores cluster around the average value, with fewer and fewer people scoring extremely high or extremely low.
 A simple everyday example is daily calorie intake.
 Most people consume a moderate number of calories each day.
 Very few survive on almost nothing (for example, just one bowl of cornflakes), and very few consume an enormous amount (for example, ten steaks with chips every day).
 When we plot this kind of data, it forms the familiar symmetrical bell shape.
 This natural clustering around the mean is why the distribution is described as “normal”.

 THE CENTRAL LIMIT THEOREM.
 There is also a deeper statistical reason why the normal distribution appears so often.
-The central limit theorem states that when we take a large number of random measurements or influences and add them together, the overall result tends to form a normal distribution, even if the individual pieces did not start out that way.
+The central limit theorem states that when we take a large number of random measurements or influences and add them together, the resulting distribution tends to be normal, even if the individual pieces did not start out that way.
 This helps explain why so many variables in psychology appear bell-shaped when studied in large samples.

 USEFUL MATHEMATICAL PROPERTIES